John Pascoe Grenfell: Later life

-In 1828 Grenfell returned to Brazil, and during 1835–36 he commanded as Commodore a squadron of ships on the lakes of Rio Grande do Sul against the Farrapos rebels.
+In 1828 Grenfell returned to Brazil, and from 1835–36, he commanded as Commodore a squadron of ships on the lakes of Rio Grande do Sul against the Farrapos rebels.
 He was successful in defeating his opponents and forcing the surrender of the insurgent forces.
 In 1841 he was promoted to rear-admiral and in 1846 was appointed Brazilian consul general in Liverpool.
 One of his principal tasks was to supervise the construction of the state-of-the-art steam frigate Dom Afonso, to the lines of HMS Fury.
 She was built by Thomas Royden And Co., of Liverpool with engines from Benjamin Hicks and Co., of Bolton.
 In 1848, when Dom Afonso was undergoing steam trials on the Mersey with Grenfell, the diplomatic corps and members of the Brazilian and French Royal families on board, the frigate rescued 160 passengers from the America bound immigrant ship Ocean Monarch which had caught fire one day out from Liverpool.
 The Brazilian government was so pleased with the performance of Dom Afonso that Grenfell was ordered to sign a contract for a second steam frigate called Amazonas.

 In 1851, when war broke out between Brazil and Argentine dictator Rosas, Grenfell was posted back to Brazil to take command of their naval forces in the Río de la Plata.
 In December of that year at the Battle of Tonelero, with the Dom Afonso as his flagship, he successfully forced the passage of the Paraná River carrying a Brazilian army which combined with local forces to defeat Rosas.
 A grateful Brazilian Government recommended that he be made a Viscount, but the Emperor refused as Grenfell was not a Brazilian but had retained his British citizenship.
 He was however promoted to vice-admiral and then finally admiral and returned to Liverpool to resume his role as consul-general.
 In 1861, he attended the funeral of Lord Cochrane in Westminster Abbey as the representative of the Brazilian Government.
 He died in Paris in 1869.